Goddess Lakshmi

 wealth and fortune.

-Lakshmi, when she resides in a king's palace is Rajyalakshmi; in a home she is Grihalakshmi.
+She, when she resides in a king's palace is Rajyalakshmi; in a home she is Grihalakshmi.
 On the battlefield she is the fickle Jayalakshmi who often changes sides.
 As the goddess of fame she is Yasholakshmi and as Bhagyalakshmi she spreads good fortune.
 And the supreme ideal goddess is the great Mahalakshmi.

 takes fortune with her.
-So the radiant Lakshmi who is easy to please is propitiated with puja and flowers everyday.
+So the radiant who is easy to please is propitiated with puja and flowers everyday.

-ORIGIN OF LAKSHMI IN INDIAN MYTHOLOGY
+ORIGIN IN INDIAN MYTHOLOGY

-Lakshmi the goddess does not appear in the Rigveda but the word is used
+The goddess does not appear in the Rigveda but the word is used

 to mean good fortune.
 We find her as the consort of Vishnu in the Vishnu Purana.
 She rose to the surface of the Sea of Milk